chenise-paquette/portfolio/README.md

 # **Chenise Summer Paquette**

-If you want someone with a different perspective, open mind and who thinks way outside the box.
+If you want someone with a different perspective, open mind and who challenges ideas outside the box.
 That’s me!
 That is my passion!
 That is my obsession!
 As a left-handed female Canadian designer, from Ottawa ON I enjoy exploring and adventuring into the deep realm of creative thinking and conceptual design.
 Educated at Algonquin College for Graphic Design I am experienced in illustration - interactive design - web design - photography - logo design.
 “Creativity can solve almost any problem.
-The creative act, the defeat of habit by originality, overcomes everything.” -George Lois.
+The creative act, the defeat of habit by originality, overcomes everything.” -George Lois
+If you want someone with a different perspective, open mind and who challenges ideas outside the box.
+That’s me!
+That is my passion!
+That is my obsession!
+As a left-handed female Canadian designer, from Ottawa ON I enjoy exploring and adventuring into the deep realm of creative thinking and conceptual design.
+Educated at Algonquin College for Graphic Design I am experienced in illustration - interactive design - web design - photography - logo design.
+“Creativity can solve almost any problem.
+The creative act, the defeat of habit by originality, overcomes everything.” -George Lois

 Read more: http://www.keepinspiring.me/quotes-about-creativity-imagination-and-innovation/#ixzz3mW8y6WMt